Experimental analysis of local searches for sparse reflexive generalized inverses: Abstract

 \section{Abstract}

-The well known M-P (Moore-Penrose) pseudoinverse is used in several linear-algebra applications --- for example, to compute least-squares solutions of inconsistent systems of linear equations.
+The well-known M-P (Moore-Penrose) pseudoinverse is used in several linear-algebra applications; for example, to compute least-squares solutions of inconsistent systems of linear equations.
 Irrespective of whether a given matrix is sparse, its M-P pseudoinverse can be completely dense, potentially leading to high computational burden and numerical difficulties, especially when we are dealing with high-dimensional matrices.
 The M-P pseudoinverse is uniquely characterized by four properties, but not all of them need to be satisfied for some applications.
-In this context, Fampa and Lee (2018) and Xu, Fampa, and Lee (2019) propose local-search procedures to construct sparse block-structured generalized inverses that satisfy only some of the M-P properties.
+In this context, Fampa and Lee (Oper.
+Res.
+Letters, 46:605--610, 2018) and Xu, Fampa, Lee and Ponte (SIAM J. on Optimization, to appear) propose local-search procedures to construct sparse block-structured generalized inverses that satisfy only some of the M-P properties.
 (Vector) 1-norm minimization is used to induce sparsity and to keep the magnitude of the entries under control, and theoretical results limit the distance between the 1-norm of the solution of the local searches and the minimum 1-norm of generalized inverses with corresponding properties.
-We have implemented several local-search procedures based on results presented in these two papers and make here an experimental analysis of them, considering their application to randomly generated matrices of varied dimensions, ranks, and densities. \keywords{generalized inverse \and sparse optimization \and local search \and Moore-Penrose pseudoinverse}
+We have implemented several local-search procedures based on results presented in these two papers and make here an experimental analysis of them, considering their application to randomly generated matrices of varied dimensions, ranks, and densities.
+Further, we carried out a case study on a real-world data set. \keywords{generalized inverse \and sparse optimization \and local search \and Moore-Penrose pseudoinverse}